Skip to main content

 Concussion

-About 3.8 million people in the United States get concussions each year.
-Whether you injure your brain in sports, recreational activities, or experience any other type of impact to your head, the team at Genesis Orthopaedic and Spine in Westfield and West Orange, New Jersey, and serving serving all of Union county, Morris county, Middlesex county, and Somerset county including the surrounding towns of Cranford, Garwood, Clark, Scotch Plains, Mountainside, Springfield, Summit, Chatham, Millburn, Short Hills, Maplewood, Watchung, Berkeley Heights, Livingston, Union, Edison, Woodbridge, and Elizabeth.
-Evaluates your symptoms and monitors your progress until you make a full recovery.
+Our offices are located in Westfield, West Orange, Morristown, Ridgewood, and Middletown in New Jersey, and serve all of Union county, Morris county, Middlesex county, and Somerset county.
+We also provide support to the surrounding towns of Cranford, Garwood, Clark, Scotch Plains, Mountainside, Springfield, Summit, Chatham, Millburn, Short Hills, Maplewood, Watchung, Berkeley Heights, Livingston, Union, Edison, Woodbridge, and Elizabeth.
 If you suspect that you have a concussion, don’t hesitate to call Genesis Orthopaedic and Spine or request an appointment online today.

 What is a concussion?